Team Forms

 - Submitted At -- When the response was submitted

-Exporting Responses
+Exporting Responses#

-The responses page offers two export options:
+The responses page offers several export options:

 Export CSV -- Downloads all submissions as a spreadsheet.
 Includes all fields, submission status, who submitted, and when.
 Teams that haven't submitted are also listed.
 Useful for sharing raw data with vendors or working with the data in a spreadsheet application.